artifice7/BroadBand/README.md

 At **Akash Broadband** ("we," "our," "us"), we value your privacy and are committed to protecting your personal data.
 This Privacy Policy outlines how we use your information when you interact with our website or services.

-### 1. Your Rights

-You have the right to:
-- Access and update your personal information.
-- Request deletion of your personal data.
-- Opt out of marketing communications.

 To exercise your rights, please contact us at jsmaher10@gmail.com.